Password Recovery Techniques

 IGS routers have a bank of DIP switches on the rear panel.
 If they are running software earlier than 9.1, then these switches are used for password recovery.

-1. Attach a terminal or PC with terminal emulation to the console port of the router.
+- Attach a terminal or PC with terminal emulation to the console port.

-7. Type "b" at the > prompt.
-The router is in test-system mode.
+bat the > prompt.
+The router is in test-system mode. - Press return until the Test-System> prompt appears.

 Technique #4